r4victor/tenthousandmeters/content/blog/python_bts_02.md

 An AST is a handy representation to work with.
 It tells what a program does, hiding all non-essential information such as indentation, punctuation and other Python's syntactic features.

 One of the main beneficiaries of the AST representation is the compiler, which can walk an AST and emit bytecode in a relatively straightforward manner.
-Many Python tools, besides the compiler, use the AST to work with a Python code.
-For example, pytest makes changes to an AST to provide useful information when the `assert` statement fails, which by itself does nothing but raises an `AssertionError` if the expression evaluates to `False`.
-Another example is Bandit that finds common security issues in Python code by analyzing an AST.
+Many Python tools, besides the compiler, use the AST to work with Python code.
+For example, [pytest](https://github.com/pytest-dev/pytest/) makes changes to an AST to provide useful information when the `assert` statement fails, which by itself does nothing but raises an `AssertionError` if the expression evaluates to `False`.
+Another example is [Bandit](https://github.com/PyCQA/bandit) that finds common security issues in Python code by analyzing an AST.

 Now, when we've studied the Python AST a little bit, we can look at how the parser builds it from a source code.